track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

 # Architectural Problems & Recommendations

-Up until now, this document focused solely on the state of Trackasia GL Native at the time of writing.
-This section speaks of possible future improvements for Trackasia GL Native from an architectural point of view.
+Up until now, this document focused solely on the state of TrackAsia GL Native at the time of writing.
+This section speaks of possible future improvements for TrackAsia GL Native from an architectural point of view.
-Before that, let's look into the architectural challenges Trackasia GL Native is facing[^18]:
+Before that, let's look into the architectural challenges TrackAsia GL Native is facing[^18]:

 ## Renderer coupled with OpenGL

 The renderer component is tightly coupled to OpenGL ES.
 It uses OpenGL ES as its only preferred rendering backend.
-Furthermore, Trackasia GL Native does not have a clear separation between the following:
+Furthermore, TrackAsia GL Native does not have a clear separation between the following:

 1. The logical responsibility of rendering a map tile.
 This involves